prithvi-1106/Calories-tracker/README.md

 * **Software Development:** Diving deep into **C++**.
 * **Game Dev:** Exploring **Godot** and **GDScript**.
-* **AI:** using ai to learn and correct my code *AI-Assisted Development
+* **AI:** using ai to learn and correct my code
+* **AI-Assisted Development
 I believe that the future of software involves a partnership between human creativity and AI.
-I use AI tools (like Gemini and GitHub Copilot) to help with:
+I use AI tools to help with:
 Rapid Prototyping: Turning ideas into functional code quickly.
 Learning & Debugging: Understanding complex concepts and finding bugs faster.
 Efficiency: Handling boilerplate code so I can focus on high-level architecture.